Program overview

 • Mechanical Engineer: Design and develop mechanical systems and components, ensuring they meet performance and safety standards.

-• Project Engineer: Manage engineering projects from conception to completion, ensuring they are delivered on time and within budget.
+• Project Engineer: Manage engineering projects from conception to completion, coordinating teams and resources to achieve project goals.

-• Research and Development Engineer: Innovate and develop new technologies and products, focusing on improving efficiency and sustainability.
+• Research and Development Engineer: Conduct research to develop new technologies and improve existing products, often working in collaboration with cross-functional teams.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.